 Housed in a Victorian building on Chapel Street, this grand interior offered exemplary original features for us to work with, including arched windows, cornices, architraves and moulded ceilings.
-This project was about capitalising on these classic features to create a new sophisticated and comfortable space immersed in eclectic old world charm.
+The Wolf & I Windsor was about capitalising on these classic features to create a new sophisticated and comfortable space immersed in eclectic old world charm.

 Designing this distinctive interior was a process of exploring beyond the usual solutions, seeking and salvaging vintage and bespoke furniture pieces and carefully curating them in a new light to create a space with soul and nostalgia.
 This porcess also built on the client’s own existing collection of art and furniture.